Olena Khomrova

 Olena Khomrova (Олена Хомрова; born May 16, 1987 in Mykolaiv) is a Ukrainian fencer and member of the team which won the gold medal in sabre at the 2008 Summer Olympics.

 Career

 The Ukrainian team (she has stayed a member of) won gold in the Sabre final beating Russia during the 2009 and 2010 European Fencing Championships.
 At the 2009 World Fencing Championships Khomrova and her teammates beat France to win gold.

 The team won the title "Team of the Year" at the (Ukrainian) "Heroes of Sports Year 2009" ceremony in April 2010.

 Personal life

 Olena Khomrova is married to Sergiy Gladyr, a Ukrainian basketball player.
-They have one daughter, Eva.
+They have a daughter.

+On March 29, 2022, her father died during a Russian missile strike on the building of the Mykolaiv regional state administration, where he worked.